 The objective of the adjudication procedure is to resolve the dispute within 28 days from the day an application for the adjudicator is received by the appointing body.
 Once an application is received by the appointing body, an adjudicator will normally be appointed within 7 days (including weekends but excluding bank holidays).
-Once the adjudicator is appointed they will reach their decision within 21 days (including weekends but excluding bank holidays).
-In many cases the adjudicator may be able to make their decision sooner, particularly if the issue in dispute is straightforward.
+Once the adjudicator is appointed he will reach his decision within 21 days (including weekends but excluding bank holidays).
+In many cases the adjudicator may be able to make his decision sooner, particularly if the issue in dispute is straightforward.

-What happens after the adjudicator makes their decision?
+What happens after the adjudicator makes his decision?

-The adjudicator will write to both parties informing them of their decision and asking for payment of their fees.
+The adjudicator will write to both parties informing them of his decision and asking for payment of his fees.
 The adjudicator's decision will be binding on the parties subject to the right of either party to refer the issue in dispute to the courts.